nayefahmad/log/README.md

 - 288: ARMA(0, 1, 0) same as random walk
 - 272: overview of causal inf methods
 - 264: effect of covariate imbalance on ATE_hat
 - 356: BBG drug and subclassification for confounding variables (_not_ for mediating variables)
+- 438: OHE vs BOW encoding

 ## Cards